redhat-developer/vscode-didact/docs/troubleshooting.md

+# What do you do if the registered tutorials no longer work after updating to 0.4.0

+Check the version of the Didact extension by looking at the `Extensions` Activity and checking the `Installed` extensions.
+Look for `Didact` and verify that version 0.4.0 is installed.

+1. Go to the Settings (`File->Preferences->Settings`) and go to `Extensions->Didact`.
+2. Make sure that `Didact: Auto Add Default Tutorials` is checked.
+3. Open the Command Palette (Ctrl+Shift+P) and type `Didact Clear` to select the `Didact: Clear Tutorial Registry` command.
+Say "yes" when prompted.
+4. Restart the workspace.

 # What do you do if Didact fails to load or fails to load your tutorial?

 Biggest Clue?
 Check the `Output` channels